turandott/pokedox_api/README.md

 # README
-Call to pokemon api and add records to db
+Call to pokemon api and add records to db, can search or call random pokemon